apache/nuttx/configs/sabre-6quad/README.txt

   writing.
 Insufficient stress testing has been done to prove that the solution is stable.

-2018:  Again revisited SMP.
+2018-06-08:  Again revisited SMP.
 There appears to be a memory corruption problem.
   This is rarely seen with the SMP test but you enable the OS test in the smp configuration, you will see a crash due to memory corruption consistently, specially in the nested signal test (apps/examples/ostest/signest.c).

+2018-06-20:  There is a problem with the Interrupt Stack for SMP in arch/arm/src/armv7-a/arm_vectors.S:  There is only one interrupt stack for all CPUs!

 Platform Features
 =================